ch4mpy/spring-addons/samples/tutorials/README.md

 Part of OpenID extension to OAuth2.
 A token to be used by client to get user info.

 ### 1.5.
 Scope, Roles, Permissions, Groups, etc.
-It is important to note that it is not what the user is allowed to do in the system (like roles, permissions, etc.), but what **he allowed a client to do in his name**.
+It is important to note that `scope` is not what the user is allowed to do in the system (like roles, permissions, etc.), but what **he allowed a client to do in his name**.
 You might think of it as a mask applied on resource-owner resources before a client accesses it.

 As so, it makes it a bad candidate for authorities source in spring-security and we'll have to provide our own authorities mapper to make role based security decisions.